queirozfcom/rachinations/README.md

     ```
     $ gem install rachinations
     ```
-  - Require it into your code and staring designing diagrams:
+  - Require it into your code and start designing diagrams:

     ```ruby
     require 'rachinations'